gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/gears.rst

             56T REV aluminum gear

 Gears are made in different materials, with the most common being 7075 aluminum. **Never mesh plastic and metal gears together**.
 It is acceptable to mesh different types of metal gears together, as long as they have the same diametral pitch.
-It is advised to stay away from TETRIX aluminum gears as they wear down very easily.
 Some REV gears are made out of Delrin, a self-lubricating plastic.
 It is a durable material, but keep in mind that it is very possible to strip the bore using a plastic gear.
 Thus, we advise using the REV Hex Hub Strengthener to avoid stripping the bore on Delrin gears.

 Bevel gears are a special type of gear that allows power transmission in two different planes.
 It is especially useful in tight spaces where a regular motor mounting position would not work.